NUS Business

 Deadline Compliance

-Failure to complete the medical examination by the stipulated deadline set by the University Health Centre (UHC) will result in a hold being placed on your student record.
+Failure to complete the medical examination by the stipulated deadline set by the University Health Centre (UHC) will result in a Negative Service Indicator (NSI) being placed on your student record.
 Consequently, access to key student services such as exam records, transcripts, and course registration will be restricted.
-PAME and medical examination reports will have to be submitted by 8 August 2025.
+PAME and medical examination reports will have to be submitted by 7 August 2026.

 Submission Procedure

-1. All students must use the attached NUS Pre-Admissions Medical Report Form and submit it directly to the University Health Centre (UHC).
+1. All students must use the attached NUS Pre-Admission Medical Examination (PAME) Form and submit it directly to the University Health Centre (UHC).

 2. Scanned copies of completed forms from external medical practitioners are accepted and should be emailed to preadm_med@nus.edu.sg.